Redirection for Erasing Memory (REM): Towards a universal unlearning method for corrupted data: Redirection for Erasing Memory (REM)

 To that end, we design a masking strategy for $\theta_{o_2}$ analogously to ETD's masking strategy in its memorization partition.
-In particular, every example in $\mathcal{D}_{\text{tr}}$ will receive its own mask in $\theta_{o_2}$, which is randomly determined.
-On the other hand, all examples in $\mathcal{D}_{\text{f}}$ are assigned the same (randomly-determined) mask as each other.
+In particular, every example in $\mathcal{D}_{\text{tr}}$ will receive its own randomly determined mask in $\theta_{o_2}$.
+All examples in $\mathcal{D}_{\text{f}}$ are assigned the same (randomly-determined) mask as each other.
 Then, directly analogously to ETD, all examples pass through all of $\theta_{o_1}$ but each example will only pass through its assigned path in $\theta_{o_2}$ based on its mask.
 The intent is that forcing all forget set examples to share the same mask will cause the resulting path in $\theta_{o_2}$ to strongly learn the corruptions, turning into a ``channel'' for corrupted data.
+Utilizing the same mask for all corrupted samples intuitively seems like a problem, as the model may learn generalized knowledge in the added capacity when a neuron is present in multiple masks of samples that share generalizable knowledge.
+Specifically, when the added capacity is dropped, this generalized knowledge will be lost and model utility drops.
+This can indeed be true if the masking strategy is active from the start of training.
+However, in the post-hoc unlearning setting of REM, the model is already trained.
+Existing generalization will not switch over to the added capacity mask, as the path of least resistance is to reuse the already present neurons in the model that contain this information.
+We therefore first need to remove the existing information from these neurons (the Remove step of REM) to be able to redirect them.
+Because we had already unlearned corrupted data from $\theta_{o_1}$ in the previous step (a property which we reinforce further by adding NPO to the objective of this step), we are able to direct the corrupted data of the forget set to this channel in $\theta_{o_2}$.

-Because we had already unlearned corrupted data from $\theta_{o_1}$ in the previous step (a property which we reinforce further by adding NPO to the objective of this step too), we are able to direct the corrupted data of the forget set to this channel in $\theta_{o_2}$ as well as possible.
-Then, undiscovered corrupted examples in the retain set may be partially caught by that channel due to their masks partially overlapping with it.
-At the same time, clean retain set examples can repair utility, through fine-tuning $\theta_{o_1}$ which is kept clean from corruptions due to the previous removing step and the continued application of NPO on $\theta_{o_1}$ here too (step 3.2 in pseudocode).
-The combined loss for this phase is shown below (step 3.3 in pseudocode):
+At the same time as the redirection of corruptions, clean retain set examples can repair utility through fine-tuning $\theta_{o_1}$ which is kept clean from corruptions due to the previous removing step and the continued application of NPO on $\theta_{o_1}$ (Alg.
+1 step 3.2).
+The combined loss (Alg.
+1 step 3.3) is shown with $\sigma$ as the sigmoid function: